NinjaSpect/ninjaspect-site/README.md

 2. Run `npm i`
 3. Run `npm run build`

+This will create a directory called `build` directly under `ninjaspect-site`.
+The `build` directory contains all the static files.

 ## Make style changes

 To make style changes to the site, `cd` into `public/mybulma/` and run `npm i`.